-MAPresso is a free Java applet for unclassed choropleth maps and cartograms.
+MAPresso is was a free Java applet for unclassed choropleth maps and cartograms.

 Unclassed Maps